Frequently Asked Questions about the

 Where else can I find ocean-related Internet sites?

 The NOAA Central Library provides links to ocean science resources and contains many useful publications related to NOAA ocean and atmospherice sciences.
-We also maintain a page containing other oceanography-related sites.
-You should also use Internet search engines to find more ocean-related information.
+You may also use Internet search engines to find more ocean-related information.

 Confused about ocean-related acronyms?